engineersakibcse47/FaceRecognition/README.md

 ### Build Management
 With the move to continuous integration and continuous delivery, build management has become an important part of the software development and testing lifecycle.
 Build management is the process of collecting all of the assets to be included in a software release, performing all the automated tasks to compile, build and test the system and then deploy onto the development and testing environments in preparation for staging.

-For build management I had used pybuilder, which is a powerful tool when using python.
+For build management I used pybuilder, which is a powerful tool when using python.
 PyBuilder is a software build automation tool written in pure Python mainly targeting Python ecosystem.
 It is based on the concept of dependency-based programming but also comes along with powerful plugin mechanism that allows the construction of build life-cycles similar to those known from other famous build tools like Apache Maven and Gradle.
 It is the first time that I configured a build management tool myself.
 You can find 3 files created for this purpose:

 - Build file [build.py](https://github.com/engineersakibcse47/FaceRecognition/blob/main/build.py)
 - Setup file [setup.py](https://github.com/engineersakibcse47/FaceRecognition/blob/main/setup.py)